-Mast Memorial Chapel
+Mast Chapel

-Built in 2014 and named in honor of Reformed liturgical scholar and NBTS president emeritus, Gregg A. Mast.
-Dr. Mast and our faculty colleague Allan Janssen were early causalities of the COVID-19 pandemic.
-The Mast Chapel is the focal point of our New Jersey campus, and it provides our seminary community with a beautiful and flexible worship space.
-Architect Michael Farewell led the design effort for Mast Chapel and described it as the "emotional heart" of the new campus.
+Built in 2014 and named in honor of Reformed liturgical scholar and NBTS president emeritus, Rev. Gregg A. Mast, PhD.
+Dr. Mast and our faculty colleague Rev. Allan Janssen, PhD were early causalities of the COVID-19 pandemic.
+The Mast Chapel provides our seminary community with a beautiful and flexible worship space.

-While the interior of Mast Chapel is intimate (it seats 150 people), its hexagonal shape and strategically placed windows and skylights create transparency with the landscape and courtyard beyond.
-Its geometric elements and understated simplicity reflect Protestant architectural influences.
+While the interior of Mast Chapel is intimate (it seats 150 people), its geometric elements and understated simplicity reflect Protestant architectural influences.
 By design, the Chapel is not overly opulent to keep focus on the Word and worship.